 Orthopaedic Spinal Surgery

 Orthopaedic surgeons are specialists in diagnosis and preoperative, operative and post-operative treatment of diseases and injuries of the musculoskeletal system.
-Orthopaedic surgeons are able to sub-specialise in spinal surgery after they complete their Fellowship with the Royal Australian College of Surgeons (RACS), and enter into a Spinal Fellowship with the Australian Orthopaedics Association.
-Orthopaedic spinal surgeons can treat a wide range of conditions affecting both spine and peripheral nerve in children and adults.
-These conditions include:
+Orthopaedic surgeons are able to sub-specialise in spinal surgery after they complete their Fellowship with the Royal Australian College of Surgeons (RACS) and enter into a Spinal Fellowship with the Australian Orthopaedics Association.
+Orthopaedic spinal surgeons can treat a wide range of conditions affecting both spine and peripheral nerves in children and adults.

 - Sports injuries

 - Hand injuries and deformities

 - Total Joint Replacement

 - Degenerative conditions of the spine causing back pain and/or leg pain from pinched nerves (sciatica), neck pain and/or arm pain from pinched nerves (brachialgia)

 The main difference between an orthopaedic spinal surgeon and neurosurgeon is that an orthopaedic spinal surgeon tends to specialise in paediatric and adult scoliosis and other spinal deformities, whereas neurosurgeons specialise in treating conditions affecting the spinal canal including spinal cord tumours, Chiari malformation and spina bifida.

 Both specialists are adept at performing cervical, thoracic, and lumbar surgery, including spinal cord and nerve decompression, spinal fusion, microsurgery and minimally-invasive spine surgery.